Zach31224/startup/README.md

 I plan to make it snaked themed (because python), with green and black being the main color scheme.
 You can see the tentative designs of a terminal and game environment as well.

 ## ✨ Key Features
-- **User Authentication:** Register, login, and track your progress.
+- **User Authentication:** Secure registration and login system to track your progress.
-- **In-Browser Python Editor:** Write and run code with a Bit-like API.
+- **In-Browser Python Editor:** Write and execute Python code instantly with real-time output.
-- **Beginner Mode:** Learn how to code in python with guided tutorials.
-- **Challenge Mode:** Take on geometry challenges, code a character through mazes, or replicate a picture.
-- **Free Mode:** Design challenges for yourself and others, create a nice work of art, or simply code.
+- **Coding Challenges:** Solve puzzles ranging from beginner ("Hello, World!") to advanced difficulty levels.
-- **Auto-Grading & Scoring:** System checks your solution and updates leaderboards.
+- **Auto-Grading System:** Automated test cases check your solutions and provide immediate feedback.
-- **Sharing** View and comment on art made by the community, and try to beat their challenges.
+- **Leaderboard:** Compete with others and see your ranking based on challenge completion scores.
+- **Community Challenges:** Create your own Python challenges with custom test cases and share them with others.
+- **Real-Time Notifications:** See when other users complete challenges or submit scores via WebSocket updates.
+- **Score Tracking:** Your best scores are saved and displayed on the global leaderboard.

 ### Technologies